Sezzle

-Sezzle is a publicly traded financial technology company headquartered in Minneapolis, U.S, with operations in the United States and Canada.
+Sezzle is a publicly traded financial technology company headquartered in Minneapolis, Minnesota, with operations in the United States and Canada.
 The company provides an alternative payment platform offering interest-free installment plans at selected online stores.
 As of June 2021, the Sezzle platform had over 10 million user sign-ups and over 48,000 participating merchants.

 History

-Sezzle was founded in 2016, by Charlie Youakim, who had previously led Passport Parking, Paul Paradis, Killian Brackey, Emmanuel Isaac, Mia Peroff, and Rishi Mukherjee in Minneapolis, U.S. Sezzle raised over US$17 million in equity capital prior to its IPO, where it raised an additional US$30 million.
+Sezzle was founded in 2016, by Charlie Youakim, who had previously led Passport Parking, Paul Paradis, Killian Brackey, Emmanuel Isaac, Mia Peroff, and Rishi Mukherjee in Minneapolis.
+Sezzle raised over US$17 million in equity capital prior to its IPO, where it raised an additional US$30 million.
 The company also has a US$100 million debt facility from Bastion capital.

 Sezzle's initial product was next-business-day ACH payments and a cashback reward system, later iterated changing to a “buy now, pay later” model in 2017.
 Sezzle launched its product to the United States in August 2017.
 It raised US$9.1 million in mid-2018, and gained a US$100 million debt financing from Bastion Capital Corporation by the end of the year.
 At that time, it hired former US Bank executive Karen Hartje as its chief financial officer and former Target and TD Bank executive Jamie Kirkpatrick as its chief risk officer.

 In April 2019, Sezzle raised US$5.7 million, partnered with Bank of America Merchant Services to implement their digital card processing solution within the payment platform, and expanded to Canada a few months later, opening its headquarters in Toronto, Ontario.
 Sezzle listed on the Australian Securities Exchange at AU$1.22 a share on 30 July 2019 and raised US$30 million.
 In December 2019, it gained a US$100 million line of credit.

 In February 2020, Sezzle announced that it topped 1 million active customers.